ecampo12/MarkdownPreview/README.md

 # About
 A simple program that previews the conetents of a markdown file in a browser.

+# Warning
+The program will try to gracefully shutdown when you press Ctrl+C. If you close the program without pressing Ctrl+C, the port will be occupied and you will need to either use a different port or kill the process.

 # Why?
 I am bad at remembering the syntax of markdown.
 This program allows me to preview the file in a browser and see how it looks before I commit it.